reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 }
 ```

 We'll create a  parameterized constructor, getters and a toString method.
 Setters aren't required, since we are going to make objects **immutable**.
 For creating an account, we'll make use of BiFunction.
 We'll take the list of accounts (representing all bank accounts), the newly created account object as inputs.
-The result will be an updated list of accounts with the new account added to it.
+The result will be an updated list of accounts with the new account added to it:

 ```java
 public static BiFunction<List<Account>, Account, WeakReference<List<Account>>> CreateAccount = (List<Account> accountList,